Ignacio Hernando de Larramendi y Montiano: Family and youth

-Hernando's ancestors on both sides were members of Basque nobility.
-His paternal grandfather, Mariano Hernando, was an art merchant, but is best known for the Trocadero bullring in Paris.
-Ignacio's father, Luis Hernando de Larramendi (1882–1957), was a lawyer in Madrid.
-A Carlist activist and unsuccessful candidate to the Cortes, in 1919–1921 Luis briefly grew to be a political leader of Jaimismo, and in the mid-1930s joined the party executive and remained on good terms with the claimant.
-Having always displayed a penchant for social issues he passed it later on to his sons; during the Civil War, he refused to comply with the Unification Decree and withdrew from politics.
-His wife and Ignacio's mother, María de Montiano y Uriarte (1886–1976), counted Manuel de Montiano and Agustin de Montiano among her ancestors.
-Her close family was less fortunate and partially lived selling off family estates; her father was a Bilbao physician.
+Larramendi's ancestors on both sides of the family were members of Basque nobility.
+His paternal grandfather Mariano Hernando was an art merchant, and Larramendi's father Luis Hernando de Larramendi (1882–1957) was a lawyer in Madrid.
+A Carlist activist and unsuccessful candidate to the Cortes, Luis briefly grew to be a political leader of Jaimismo in 1919–1921, and in the mid-1930s he joined the party executive and remained on good terms with the Carlist claimant to the Spanish throne, Prince Jaime, Duke of Anjou and Madrid.
+During the Spanish Civil War he refused to comply with the Unification Decree and withdrew from politics, although he passed on his penchant for social issues to his sons.

+Larramendi's mother María de Montiano y Uriarte (1886–1976) counted Manuel de Montiano and Agustin de Montiano among her ancestors.
+But her father was an untitled Bilbao physician, and so her birth family partially lived by selling off family estates.
 Considered the most handsome girl in the city, she was also fanatically Basque.

-The couple lived in Madrid at calle Velázquez.
-They had 9 children, all brought up in fervently Catholic ambience.
-As Ignacio was initially educated at home, he entered Colegio de Nuestra Señora de Pilar as late as in 1932; he had not completed the curriculum before the Civil War broke out.
-At that time the family was at their usual summer holiday location in San Sebastián; Luis Larramendi escaped to the Nationalist zone and returned few weeks later, when the Carlist Requeté seized the city.
-Ignacio continued his schooling in the Marianist Colegio de Santa María until obtaining bachillerato in 1937; he then enlisted to an auxiliary Requeté formation in Fuenterrabía, serving as a prison guard.
-In July 1938 together with his brother and with hesitant consent of their parents he was accepted at 2.
-Compaña de Radio Requeté, but following a conflict with commander of the unit, in early 1939 he moved to Compañia de Tolosa in the Gipuzkoan Tercio San Miguel.
-With no major combat the battalion advanced through Catalonia to the French frontier, in late winter shuttled to Extremadura and, again after low-intensity skirmishes, reached the province of Toledo at the moment of final Nationalist victory.
+Larramendi's parents lived in Madrid at Calle Velázquez where they raised their nine children, all brought up in a fervently Catholic ambience.
+As Larramendi was initially educated at home he only entered Colegio de Nuestra Señora de Pilar in 1932, and had not completed the curriculum when the Spanish Civil War broke out while the family was at their usual summer holiday location in San Sebastián.
+Larramendi's father Luis escaped to the Nationalist zone, only to return a few weeks later when the Carlist Requeté paramilitary seized the city.

+Larramendi continued his schooling in the Marianist Colegio de Santa María, obtaining his bachillerato in 1937 and then enlisting in an auxiliary Requeté formation in Fuenterrabía, serving as a prison guard.
+Together with his brother, and with the hesitant consent of their parents, in July 1938 he was accepted into 2.
+Compaña de Radio Requeté.
+But following a conflict with the commander of the unit in early 1939 he moved to Compañia de Tolosa in the Gipuzkoan Tercio San Miguel.
+Experiencing no major combat, the battalion advanced through Catalonia to the French frontier, shuttled to Extremadura in late winter, and after low-intensity skirmishes reached the province of Toledo at the moment of final Nationalist victory.